2018 PRSM Association Board of Directors Elections

 - I am honored and excited to be nominated to serve on the PRSM Board of Directors.
 I have been a member of PRSM since 2008 and truly believe that PRSM plays a key role as a resource for both Retailers and Vendors.
 I bring to the board over 20 years' experience in retail facilities management.
 I have had the fortune to gain my knowledge and experience from advancement; with each step a larger, more challenging opportunity within retail companies of different types and sizes.
 Over my career, I have been instrumental in implementing strategic initiatives that leverage my "out of the box" thinking and industry experience to effect change within an organization.
 As a member of the Mid-Year Committee for several years, I have been given the opportunity to see how individuals are able to effect change within PRSM.
 My goal in becoming a member of the board is to help the organization continue to develop a strategy that grows the member base while leveraging the existing members to become a more impactful partner to the industry.
 I believe that the recent changes within PRSM position us to effect change quicker and to be more nimble in our ability to shift focus as needed.
 I will also help foster a closer relationship between the Retailers and Vendors that allows us to work together to improve the overall conference experience.
 This is an exciting time to be a member of PRSM!

-- As the Senior Facilities Manager for adidas America Inc., Kirk manages the facilities department responsible for repairs, preventive maintenance, and capital improvement programs, as well as strategic planning, vendor relations, and energy management.
-The two-person facilities team relies heavily on their efficiency, sustainable solutions, and award-winning vendor partners to manage the nearly 300 stores and 2M square feet across the US.
-Living by a 'Never Stop Learning' credo Kirk earned the PRSM RFMP designation in 2007 and holds an FMA and a LEED Green Associate designation.
+- As the Senior Facilities Manager for adidas America Inc., Kirk manages the facilities department responsible for repairs, preventive maintenance and capital improvement programs, as well as strategic planning, vendor relations and energy management.
+The two-person facilities team relies heavily on their efficiency, sustainable solutions and award-winning vendor partners to manage the nearly 235 stores and 1.7M square feet across the US.
+Living by a 'Never Stop Learning' credo, Kirk earned the PRSM RFMP designation in 2007 and holds an FMA and a LEED Green Associate designation.
 He is an accomplished author and industry professional always striving to network and share experiences aimed at improving the facilities industry.
-Kirk has been an active PRSM member since he joined in 2006, serving on numerous committees, and networking with peers whenever possible.
-Most recently Kirk served on the PRSM Board of Directors spanning the 2013-2016 term, and he is held in high regard by his peers and board colleagues which lead to his election as the 2014-2015 PRSM Association President of the Board of Directors.
+Kirk has been an active PRSM member since he joined in 2006, serving on numerous committees and networking with peers whenever possible.
+Most recently Kirk served on the PRSM Board of Directors spanning the 2013-2016 term, and he is held in high regard by his peers and board colleagues which led to his election as the 2014-2015 PRSM Association President of the Board of Directors.
 In 2013, Kirk was honored to be the recipient of PRSM Association's prestigious Retailer of the Year Award for his devotion to lifelong learning, knowledge sharing among peers and innovative initiatives for his company.

 - Over my entire work life, I have been an employee on the front line in warehousing, customer service and on the retail floor.
 My education is in architectural technology and facilities management.
 I have undertaken retail store design and construction roles, hands-on retail maintenance projects, procurement and progressive leadership positions.